michaelschiltz/michaelschiltz.github.io/README.md

 Although my (little?) son attempts to make my hobbies impossible, I remain: [free jazz](https://en.wikipedia.org/wiki/Free_jazz) aficionado, record collector, admirer of contemporary art, and proudly persisting amateur cook.
 Other interests are: hardware hacking (this includes a pronounced passion for knife forging and sharpening!), the ['maker culture'](https://en.wikipedia.org/wiki/Maker_culture) (a remnant of living in Japan, I like to believe), the [Right-to-Repair](https://www.eff.org/issues/right-to-repair)-movement (and, relatedly, the '[right to destroy](https://www.yalelawjournal.org/article/the-right-to-destroy)'!) etc.

-For a long time, I have been fascinated by Japanese cuisine :fried_shrimp: :sushi: :crab:.
+For a long time, I have been fascinated by Japanese cuisine :fried_shrimp: :sushi: :crab: :ramen:.
 Also, if you are interested in sake :sake:, let me know.
 I am planning a comprehensive repository of Japanese sakes on GitHub.

 ## My [CV](/Curriculum_Vitae_Michael_Schiltz.pdf)